 Two weeks of chip-free wear and glossy shine sets our pulses racing — until we get to the part when we're Googling 'how to remove gel nail polish.'

-We get it, once the free edge around the cuticle starts to lift it takes every ounce of self control not to pick or rip it off.
+We get it — once the layer around the cuticle starts to lift it takes every ounce of self-control not to pick or rip it off.
 But do resist the urge, as it’s the major cause of damage to the nail bed underneath.

 "Before you apply nail polisher remover, take a coarse nail file and gently sand down the very top layer of polish as this effectively breaks the seal," says Humphrey.
 "If you skip this stage you'll find removal a nightmare!"